-Total US revenues were \$13.8m for the year ended 30 June 2019 compared to \$12.0m for the prior year.
-The increased sales revenue in the US reflects the Company's on-going modifications to the structure of the general and sales and marketing management and team members and the benefits now being driven from those changes.
+Total US revenues were \$12.6m for the year ended 30 June 2020 compared to \$13.8m for the prior year.
+The reduced sales revenue in the US reflects the impacts of the COVID-19 pandemic in the second half of the 2020 financial year.
+Despite the pandemic the Company continues to strengthen the structure of the general and sales and marketing management and team members to drive growth as the pandemic subsides.